ainephelan/ainephelan.github.io/_posts/2019-08-15-predicting-house-sale-prices-with-linear-regression.md

 #### 2. For the remaining nulls in the remaining numeric columns , replace with the 'average' value

 What statistic should I use as my average?
 Let's take a look at the data.

+As per the [documentation](http://jse.amstat.org/v19n3/decock/DataDocumentation.txt) the remaining numeric columns with nulls are all on the interval or ratio scale, with continuous and discrete values.
+Now, what about the distribution of values?

 {% highlight python %}
 # Get remaining null cols